CST BLOG: Lab Expectations

 There is good news, however.
 Thanks to their, well, monoclonality, monoclonal antibodies offer much more consistent lot-to-lot specificity.
 This is applicable to ChIP experiments as well as other applications.
 And unlike polyclonal lots, monoclonals (including recombinant rabbit mAbs) are renewable resources.

-In a recent paper published in Epigenetics & Chromatin, investigators at the Broad Institute performed a systematic investigation to compare mono vs. poly performance in ChIP-seq.
+In a recent paper published in Epigenetics & Chromatin, investigators at the Broad Institute performed a systematic investigation to compare mono vs poly antibody performance in ChIP-seq.
 Four key histone modifications were selected for analysis.
 The performance of monoclonal antibodies was highly correlated with that of polyclonals for both genome-wide and region-specific read counts, and the authors concluded that monoclonals could substitute for widely-used polyclonals and improve reliability (for the reasons of consistency and renewability mentioned above) and simplify interpretation of ChIP-seq datasets.

 Bear in mind that consistency and renewability are valuable only if the antibody has been validated.
 Antibodies made at CST are rigorously validated across applications including ChIP.
 Their specificity is tested using relevant methods and model systems, including but not limited to, inhibitor/activator treatment to modulate upstream signaling; negative, positive, and overexpressing cell lines; and genetically manipulated knockout/knockdown cell lines.
 It’s not surprising, then, that the most popular CST reagents for ChIP and ChIP-seq are recombinant monoclonal antibodies.